#LifeMatters: Harmony | Hope | Healing

 Debbie graduated magna cum laude from Howard University with a Bachelor of Arts in Communications and African American Studies.
 Early in her professional practice, Debbie experienced a divine shift that she describes as her “Career vs. her Calling” journey.
 It was also during this time that she learned of a close family member who struggled with Clinical Depression and suicide.
 After wanting to do more to support her family and community as it concerns Mental Health, she left the media field to focus full-time on mental health, wellness, and counseling.

-Debbie is trained in and embraces the following methodologies: Touchpoints (Harvard University Boston Children’s Hospital approach to working with families), Art Therapy with Mindfulness Techniques (CP), Play Therapy Techniques (CP), Newborn Behavioral Observation (Brazelton), Trauma Focused- CBT (MUSC), Cognitive Behavioral Therapy (CHS), Incredible Years Parenting Series Group Leader (IY), Solution Focused Approach (CSC), SIX SIGMA Yellow Belt (CSC), Child Abuse & Neglect Prevention (CSC), Calming Children in Crisis (CHS), Teen Outreach Program Facilitator (Wyman), Bullying and Emotional Intelligence (CHS), Infant Mental Health Level 1 & 2 (CSC), Prepare ENRICH certified Trainer, Marriage Counselor/ Mentor (SFACC), and many others.
+Dr. Debbie is trained in and embraces the following methodologies: Touchpoints (Harvard University Boston Children’s Hospital approach to working with families), Narrative Therapy (NSU), EMDR, Gottman Method Couples Therapy, Art Therapy with Mindfulness Techniques (CP), Play Therapy Techniques (CP), Newborn Behavioral Observation (Brazelton), Trauma Focused- CBT (MUSC), Cognitive Behavioral Therapy (CHS), Incredible Years Parenting Series Group Leader (IY), Solution Focused Approach (CSC), SIX SIGMA Yellow Belt (CSC), Child Abuse & Neglect Prevention (CSC), Calming Children in Crisis (CHS), Infant Mental Health Level 1 & 2 (CSC), Prepare ENRICH certified Trainer, Marriage Counselor/ Mentor (SFACC), and many others.

-Debbie's vision is to save one million families through an integrated and holistic lens of art therapy, infant mental health, mindfulness, and faith-based practices.
+Debbie's vision is to introduce one million families to the integrated and holistic lens of art therapy, infant mental health, mindfulness, and faith-based practices.

 Within the community, Debbie is extremely passionate about promoting mental wellness in diverse communities.